davisking/dlib-models/README.md

 * dnn_gender_classifier_v1.dat.bz2

   This model is a gender classifier trained using a private dataset of about 200k different face images and was generated according to the network definition and settings given in [Minimalistic CNN-based ensemble model for gender prediction from face images](http://www.eurecom.fr/fr/publication/4768/download/mm-publi-4768.pdf).
 Even if the dataset used for the training is different from that used by G. Antipov et al, the classification results on the LFW evaluation are similar overall (± 97.3%).
 To take up the authors' proposal to join the results of three networks, a simplification was made by finally presenting RGB images, thus simulating three "grayscale" networks via the three image planes.
 Better results could be probably obtained with a more complex and deeper network, but the performance of the classification is nevertheless surprising compared to the simplicity of the network used and thus its very small size.

+* dnn_age_predictor_v1.dat.bz2

+  The initial source for the model's creation came from the document of Z. Qawaqneh et al.: "Deep Convolutional Neural Network for Age Estimation based on VGG-Face Model".
+However, our research has led us to significant improvements in the CNN model, allowing us to estimate the age of a person outperforming the state-of-the-art results in terms of the exact accuracy and for 1-off accuracy.
+  This model is thus an age predictor leveraging a ResNet-10 architecture and trained using a private dataset of about 110k different labelled images.
+During the training, we used an optimization and data augmentation pipeline and considered several sizes for the entry image.